geovedi/book-notes/2022/your-table-is-ready.notes.md

-# Your Table Is Ready
+# Your Table Is Ready: Tales of a New York City Maître D'
 Author: Michael Cecchi-Azzolina

 ## Introduction